 Memorial donations to Douglas Church, 501 S. Douglas Ave, Springfield, IL 62704 or JDRF/Type 1 Diabetes Research Foundation, 26 Broadway, 14th Floor NY, NY 10004 jdrf.org .

-To plant a tree in memory of M. Jeanine Nelch, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of M. Jeanine Nelch, please visit our floral store.